 Where Can I Partake in This Wine Tasting Magic?

 In a private building near Alonso Martinez Metro station.
 The closest metro stations are Alonso Martinez or Colon.
 Read more about the Madrid Metro, .Continue to 5 of 10 below.

 A Must-Visit for the Fashion-Forward

 Mercado Fuencarral boasts funky fashion by independent designers in a four-storey market.
 Locals will complain that it's not as cheap as it used to be, but it's still a special spot to score some new garb.

 Where is Mercado Fuencarral?

 At Calle Fuencarral 35.
 Fuencarral is perpendicular to Gran Via.
 Its metro stations are either Gran Via or Tribunal.
-Read more about the Madrid Metro, or buy tickets in advance.
+Read more about the Madrid Metro.